How to Make Pay Per Click Advertising Pay For Itself

 Pay-per-click advertising can be a smart move if you know how to target your campaigns, if you don’t you could end up wasting a lot.
 Pay-per-click can help with conversions.
-50 percent of those landing on a business site from a paid ad are more likely to buy than those arriving from an organic search.
+About 50 percent of those landing on a business site from a paid ad are more likely to buy than those arriving from an organic search.
 Pay per click can help you compete with the big brands.
 Organic search can’t help you there.
 But pay per click advertising can waste your money if you don’t know what you’re aiming for.
 Don’t aim for impressions.
 Don’t aim for clicks, aim for profitability.

 Pay Per Click Advertising must be targeted: